 The nurse line is a convenient way to access round-the-clock advice, helping you get the right care for your needs, often without ever having to leave your home.

 The nurse line offers you:

-- 24/7 access by calling your primary care provider's office
+- Around-the-clock access by calling your primary care provider's office

 - Help to quickly determine if your condition can be cared for at home or through a scheduled office visit, or if it requires immediate medical attention